“We are not the movement of tomorrow. We are the movement of today.”

 Chispacios (Spark Spaces): Upon returning to their communities, delegates are invited to form inclusive chapters that meet on a monthly basis.
 These chapters represent opportunities for emerging female leaders to carry out specific SDG-aligned initiatives in their communities.
 CAN communicates with the local organization to ensure that these chapters have access to a meeting place and Internet.
 CAN provides general guidance, cross-pollination between clubs, and matching funds to help propel these girl-led community initiatives.

 A by-product of this highly inclusive and diverse initiative is the precedent of collaboration among NGOs, private sector entities, and media sources.
 It is difficult to underscore the progressive nature of this type of entity in a post-war landscape full of mistrust and scarcity-mindsets.
-The 2016 version already features a robust collection of diverse organizations and companies that are all eager to be a part of this emerging network and movement.
+The 2016 version already featured a robust collection of diverse organizations and companies that were all eager to be a part of this emerging network and movement.
 As the network matures, the goal is to develop a tight-knit group of 8 to 10 of Guatemala’s highest-performing organizations serving girls.
 This network will then focus on four forms of collaboration:

 Innovation: The Starfish Impact School will be designed to be a gateway for external innovators seeking to disseminate their cutting-edge innovations in Guatemala’s unique context.